Edmund Kean: Drury Lane and New York

 In 1817, a local playwright named Charles Bucke submitted his play The Italians, or; The Fatal Accusation to Drury Lane, for which Kean was to play the lead.
 The play was well received by both council and actors until Kean seemed to have a change of heart and began to make several offhand remarks that his part was not big enough for him.
-Then, after a performance in February 1819 where Kean went out of his way to botch the opening night of Switzerland by historical novelist Jane Porter, for whom Kean had had a personal dislike, Bucke pulled the play out of contempt for Kean's conduct.
-After much cajoling to still perform the play by the theater staff, Mr. Bucke then later had it republished with a preface concerning the incident, including excerpts from correspondences between the involved parties, which was later challenged in two books, The Assailant Assailed and A Defense of Edmund Kean, Esq.
-The result was loss of face on both sides and the play being performed anyway on 3 April 1819 to a disastrous reception thanks to the controversy already surrounding the play and Kean's previous conduct.
+Then, after a performance in February 1819 where Kean went out of his way to botch the opening night of Switzerland, a play by historical novelist Jane Porter, for whom Kean had had a personal dislike, Bucke pulled the play out of contempt for Kean's conduct.
+After much cajoling by the theater staff to perform the play, Mr. Bucke then later had it republished with a preface concerning the incident, including excerpts from correspondence between the involved parties, which was later challenged in two books, The Assailant Assailed and A Defense of Edmund Kean, Esq.
+The result was loss of face on both sides, and the play being performed anyway on 3 April 1819 to a disastrous reception, thanks to the controversy already surrounding the play and Kean's previous conduct.

 On 29 November 1820, Kean appeared for the first time in New York City as Richard III at the Anthony Street Theatre.
 The success of his visit to America was unequivocal, although he fell into a vexatious dispute with the press.
-In 1821, he appeared in Boston with Mary Ann Duff in The Distrest Mother, by Ambrose Philips, an adaptation of Racine's Andromaque.
+In 1821, he appeared in Boston with Mary Ann Duff in The Distrest Mother by Ambrose Philips, an adaptation of Racine's Andromaque.
 On 4 June 1821, he returned to England.

-Kean was the first to restore the tragic ending to Shakespeare's King Lear, which had been replaced on stage since 1681 by Nahum Tate's happy ending adaptation The History of King Lear.
+Kean was the first to restore the tragic ending to Shakespeare's King Lear, which since 1681 had been replaced on stage by Nahum Tate's happy ending adaptation The History of King Lear.
 Kean had previously acted Tate's Lear, but told his wife that the London audience "have no notion of what I can do till they see me over the dead body of Cordelia."
 Kean played the tragic Lear for a few performances.
-They were not well received, though one critic described his dying scene as "deeply affecting", and with regret, he reverted to Tate.
+They were not well received, though one critic described his dying scene as "deeply affecting"; with regret, Kean reverted to Tate.